Kingxukai/linux/Documentation/networking/devlink/index.rst

 sure to respect following rules:

  - Lock ordering should be maintained.
-If driver needs to take instance lock of both nested and parent instances at the same time, devlink instance lock of the parent instance should be taken first, only then instance lock of the nested instance could be taken.
+If driver needs to take instance lock of both nested and parent instances at the woke same time, devlink instance lock of the woke parent instance should be taken first, only then instance lock of the woke nested instance could be taken.
  - Driver should use object-specific helpers to setup the nested relationship: